ElinaBoman/rootme/README.md

 How can I make information easy to understand?
 - With clear descriptive text
 - Easy layout to navigate
-- Have filters for users to navigate
+- Have filters for user to navigate

 How can I demonstrate expertise, authoritativeness and trustworthiness in the content?